 Avoid looking at sale ads or promotion

-Log into your email and unsubscribe to all deal sites and stores emails.
+Log into your email and unsubscribe to all deal sites and store emails.
 Those emails are set to make you spend money and since you are fighting that urge why give in to temptation?

 This goes with phone apps as well.
-Again, when you spend money, you are not saving money and no matter how “hot” this deal is unless you need it, then is not worth it.
+Again, when you spend money, you are not saving money and no matter how “hot” this deal is unless you need it, then it is not worth it.

 Get distracted by doing other things when the urge kicks in.
 For me, I love to garden or to read frugal blogs and another thing to keep my mind busy or to remind me of why I’m doing this.